nuxeo-sandbox/nuxeo-labs-studio/README.md

-`email-templates` | Improved email templates for Nuxeo Studio `jsf` | older modules specific to JSF `nuxeo-vision-mappers` | Mappers for Nuxeo Vision plugin `trk-metrics` | A somewhat generic module for analytics; generate a bunch of data and visualize it `video-conversions` | A comprehensive list of video conversions `web-ui` | modules specific to WebUI
+`email-templates` | Improved email templates for Nuxeo Studio `jsf` | older modules specific to JSF `nuxeo-vision-mappers` | Mappers for Nuxeo Vision plugin `video-conversions` | A comprehensive list of video conversions `web-ui` | modules specific to WebUI